pip-services/pip-services-docs/content/en/conceptual/communication/swagger/_index.md

 ##### Service for document 2

 Once our command set has been defined, we create our commandable REST service by extending the CommandableHttpService class and we link it to our controller.
 This service checks for a YAML file in the configuration file.
 If not found, it builds the Swagger UI from the command set.
-In our example, the configuration file doesn’t include a path to a YAML file, and the Swagger UI is generated from the command set previously defined.
+In our example, the configuration file doesn't include a path to a YAML file, and the Swagger UI is generated from the command set previously defined.

 {{< tabsection >}}
    {{< include "./__code5_node.md" >}}